 In the context of information security, non-repudiation (Dutch 'onweerlegbaarheid') refers to the fact that the sending (or broadcast) and receipt of the message cannot be denied by either of the involved parties (sender and recipient).

-Non-repudiation is closely related to authenticity and can be achieved by digital signatures in combination with message tracking.
+Non-repudiation is closely related to authenticity (see page 215) and can be achieved by digital signatures (see page 224) in combination with message tracking.